-There are no defined statutory or customary corporate rescue procedures in common use.
+There is no codified statutory or customary corporate rescue process in common use.
 It has been possible to use the just and equitable winding up (J&E) jurisdiction under the Companies Law in certain limited circumstances.
 This is a continually evolving area of law without consistent jurisdiction.
 There is also an older process under the Loi (1839) Sur Les Remises des Biens and named remise de biens that may be afforded by the Court to temporarily embarrassed debtors.

 Objective.
 J&E: Winding up of the company with the possibility of the appointed liquidators selling parts of the business and assets as a going concern.

 Remise: Payment of the secured creditors of the debtor's heritage (being Jersey situs immoveable (real) property including lease interests held which are for a term in excess of 9 years), excess to unsecured.

 Initiation.
 J&E: Application by the Company, a member or a director.

 Substantive tests.
 J&E: No stated test, save that the court must be satisfied that it is just and equitable in all the circumstances.

 Remise: Debtor must have heritage and the court at the outset must be satisfied there is a real prospect that all secured creditors on that property will be paid.